dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a Log Service result table.md

 # Create a Log Service result table

-This topic describes how to create a Log Service result table.
+This topic describes how to create a Log Service result table in Realtime Compute for Apache Flink.

 **Note:**